pringyy/OGRE/INSTALLATIONGUIDE.md

 # Installation Guide

-Please make sure you complete this **whole** guide for the application to work as intended.
+Please make sure you complete this **whole** guide for the application to work as intended.<br>
+If anything in this guide is not clear or you have any issues or queries please [contact us](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/develop/README.md#meet-the-team) on the information provided in the README.
 ## Contents

 1. [Git](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/edit/develop/INSTALLATIONGUIDE.md#1-git)